passcert-project/pwrules-annotations/README.md

 - `required: lower(3,3); required: upper; minlength: 9;` - the password must have exactly 3 lowercase letters.
 It must also fulfill the `minlength` rule with uppercase letters.

 This range should be used with, at least, the `minlength` rule.
 Otherwise, the ranges will all be discarded, but the required/ allowed character classes will be kept.

+There are some obvious restrictions to the range option:

+- The `minimum` and `maximum` values should be greater than or equal to 0.

+- The `minimum` value will be converted to 1 if the value is 0 and is specified in a `required` rule.

+- The `minimum` value should be less than or equal to `maximum`.

+- The `minimum` and `maximum` values can be the same --- this means that the character class **should have exactly** that number of occurrences.

+- The range will be discarded when:

+  - There is no `minlength` rule.
+  - The sum of all `required` rules' `maximum` values is less than the `minlength` value.
+  - The sum of all `required` rules' `minimum` values is greater than the `maxlength` value - if `maxlength` is specified.
+  - The `minimum` and `maximum` values are both 0.

 # Motivation